Enter your ZIP to find local pros.

 When selecting siding for areas prone to high winds and hail, durability is a crucial factor.
 Vinyl siding, while popular, may not offer the same level of protection as other materials.
 Some manufacturers provide warranties covering hail damage; for example, CertainTeed offers a limited hail damage warranty for its vinyl siding products.
 However, it’s important to note that vinyl siding can be susceptible to sun damage and fading, as it generally isn’t repainted.
 Reviewing warranty policies for coverage on such issues is advisable.
 Many brands allow you to review sample policies online before engaging with a salesperson, aiding in making an informed decision.

-Is vinyl siding sustainable?
+Is vinyl siding still a smart investment?

 Ready to get free quotes from local contractors?